rosulek/joc/README.md

 # The Joy of Cryptography

-Bug reporting for [The Joy of Cryptography](https://joyofcryptography.com), by Mike Rosulek, published by MIT Press.
+*The Joy of Cryptography*, by Mike Rosulek, is an undergraduate-level textbook introducing students to the fundamentals of provable security, published by MIT Press, and [available online](https://joyofcryptography.com) as a free, open-access educational resource.

+## Bug reporting

-File a bug report or feature request (for the print or online edition) by starting an [issue](https://github.com/rosulek/joc/issues).
+You can file a bug report or make a feature request (for the print or online edition) by starting an [issue](https://github.com/rosulek/joc/issues).

+## LaTeX formatting

+If you are a teacher or student who would like to typeset cryptography in LaTeX using the formatting conventions of *The Joy of Cryptography*, you can find some resources [here](https://github.com/rosulek/joc/tex).